-Nominations for the 2018 awards are now open
+Nominations for the 2018 awards are now closed

 As part of Victoria’s ambition to be the Education State, we want Victorians to be proud of the great government schools in their communities and the people who work in them.
 For 15 years, the Victorian Education Excellence Awards have celebrated outstanding government school education and innovation in Victoria.

 Whether school professionals are inspiring young minds, contributing to educational outcomes or delivering new learning experiences – the Victorian Education Excellence Awards recognises excellence in all shapes and sizes.

 Nominations for the 2018 awards are open until Sunday 24 June.

 1) Read the 2018 information pack:

 3) Apply online for the Victorian Education Excellence Awards.

 Using the online form